Performance Lab Mind Review

 Phosphatidylserine is another key component in a cell membrane.
 It is a fatty substance that protects the cells in the brain and helps to transmit messages between them.

 Performance Lab’s research has suggested that phosphatidylserine helps to regulate brain chemicals (such as serotonin and dopamine) as well as to detect which cells are damaged and reduce stress.
-They also claim that phosphatidylserine dramatically increases brain energy, which benefits many brain activities, like memory, learning, concentration and mood balance.
+They also claim that phosphatidylserine dramatically increases brain energy, which benefits many brain activities such as memory, learning, concentration and mood balance.

 L-Tyrosine is one of the most common ingredients in this type of nootropic.
 It is a type of amino acid that we get from foods like meat, fish, eggs and dairy, and is seen as a ‘building block’ for protein.